-Note: after reading a bit about phenomenology I realized that essentially that is what I am doing in this article.
+Note: after reading a bit about phenomenology I realized that essentially that is what I am doing in this article, yet at a very amateur and basic level.
 I was going to change the title to reflect it but eventually decided to keep it the same to prevent myself having to introduce phenomenology and changing the link to this article.

 There are three reasons that have compelled me to write this short article.